graebnerc/trade-typology/README.md

 The file `output/session_info.txt` contains information about the hardware as well as the packages used when the output for the original paper was produced.

+**Note:** it might be that for the clustering to work, `ggplot2` must be downgraded to version 3.3.6. due to a bug in the `factoextra` package; in this case, however, the descriptive figures cannot be replicated since `ggpattern` requires ggplot2 >= 3.4.0.
+So switching between versions might be necessary.